 No matter your reason for visiting Austin, you’ll find something unique and refreshing about it.
 Take a look at our interactive travel guide to Austin, below for lots of top idea for where to stay, things to do, and places to eat and drink in Austin.
-You can even print out the PDF version and take it with you.

 Where to Stay in Austin, Texas

 Downtown is a prefect location for tourists in Austin.
 It’s easy to get around on foot, or get a Lyft.
 There are tons of restaurants and bars to check out and many good choices for hotels.

 While I love to recommend The Driskill, because of its historical charm and elegance, it is a pretty expensive place to stay.
 If you can afford it, by all means, you should.
 Otherwise, here are a few more affordable luxury hotels to stay at in Austin.

 (The links below are our affiliate links, which costs you nothing to use, but from which we receive a small commission).

 Fun Things to Do in Austin, Texas

 Want to build an itinerary with the activities listed in our shortcut guide (below)?
 Take care of everything all in one place: buy activity tickets on Viator.
 Use the links below to check out these fun activities:

 - Austin Brewery Tour